PSHE is at the centre of our Personal Development Programme.

-Preparing students to lead happy, healthy and responsible lives is an essential aspect of life at Bishop Stopford School.
-Our personal, social, health and economic education (PSHE) programme encourages our students to live and work safely and to engage with the wider world.
-For example, community projects provide excellent opportunities to live out our core values beyond the school.
+Preparing students to lead happy, healthy and responsible lives is an essential part of life at Bishop Stopford School.
+Our Personal, Social, Health and Economic Education (PSHE) curriculum encourages our students to learn how to live and work safely, and how to engage with the wider world.
+It is an important subject that aims to equip students with the knowledge and skills they need to flourish.

 Key Stage 3